Arkansas eclipses more than 8,000 COVID deaths following 'data correction'

-ARKANSAS, USA — Health officials in Arkansas reported 467 new cases around the state Sunday.
+ARKANSAS, USA — Health officials in Arkansas reported 467 new COVID-19 cases around the state Sunday.

-With the most glaring number being the of deaths in Sunday's report, Gov. Asa Hutchinson said that the data correction included numbers from the beginning of Arkansas' fight against COVID-19.
+With the most glaring number being the of deaths in Sunday's report, Governor Asa Hutchinson said that the data correction included numbers from the beginning of Arkansas's fight against COVID-19.

 "Today’s COVID numbers include a data correction, which is why the death numbers show such a large increase.
 These corrections have occurred throughout the pandemic, and today’s correction includes numbers from the beginning of COVID-19 in Arkansas," Hutchinson said.